paul-macfarlane/picksleagues-api/STANDARDS.md

 - `403 Forbidden`: The authenticated user does not have permission to perform the action.
 - `404 Not Found`: The requested resource does not exist.
 - `

+---

+## Part 3: TypeScript Best Practices

+### 3.1.
+Return Type Explicitness

+We favor explicit return types to act as enforced documentation and prevent accidental data leaks.
+This is especially critical at architectural boundaries.

+#### ALWAYS Use Explicit Return Types For:

+1.  **All Functions at Architectural Boundaries:**

+    - **Repository Functions:** Must return a clearly defined database model (e.g., `Promise<DBProfile | null>`).
+    - **Service Functions:** Must return a well-defined entity or DTO.
+    - **Router/Controller Handlers:** While often `Promise<void>`, being explicit prevents bugs.

+2.  **All Exported Functions (`export function ...`):**
+    - If a function is exported from a file, it is part of that file's public API.
+Its contract must be explicit.

+#### It's OK to Use Implicit Return Types For:

+1.  **Short, Single-Line Arrow Functions:**

+    - Especially inside other functions like array methods (`.map`, `.filter`).
+The local context makes the return type obvious.
+    - _Example_: `const userIds = users.map(user => user.id); // Implicit is fine here`

+2.  **Private, Internal Helper Functions:**
+    - If a function is not exported and is only used as a simple helper within the same file, inference is acceptable.